 The International Hotel Law Review: Franchising in the Hotel Sector

-Franchising has a long history in the hotel sector and has been used extensively in it in certain parts of the world since the early 1950s.
+Franchising has a long history in the hotel sector and has been used extensively in certain parts of the world since the early 1950s.

 It is big business not only in the hotel sector but also in a wide range of other sectors, accounting for some 3 per cent of US GDP – US$674.3 billion of earnings – and 7.6 million direct jobs in the United States alone and some US$300 billion in the European Union.
 It is a proven and successful way of doing business in the hotel sector but has developed and changed over the years in terms of both its structure and strategic use.

 The popularity of franchising in the hotel sector has steadily increased with the inclination for brand owners in the sector to pursue an asset-light strategy.
 This has meant that many of hotel brands have incorporated franchising as part of their growth strategy, alongside leases and hotel management agreements.

 Franchising in the hotel sector is generally more common in North America, Europe and the Middle East, where there is a ready supply of operators who understand the value that a franchise delivers to them, whereas there tends to be a lack of proven operators who understand the value of franchising in Asia.
 Nevertheless, some brands do use franchising strategically in Asia to good effect.

 The advent of franchise specific regulation has done nothing to abate this growth in popularity.
 This started with the Californian franchise law in 1971, spreading over the ensuing decade throughout the whole of the United States as both federal and state regulators followed suit.
 The trend then spread into Europe and across much of the globe.